5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- For macOS Mojave/Catalina: `EF070000`(0x7EF)
 	- For macOS High Sierra: `FF030000` (0x3FF)</br></br>

 	> **Note**: Disabling SIP is mandatory if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
-If you have issues running OCLP in Post, set `csr-active-config` to `03080000` (default) or `FE0F0000` (almost fully disabled).
+If you have issues running OCLP in Post-Install, set `csr-active-config` to `03080000` (default) or `FE0F0000` (almost fully disabled).

 6. **SMBIOS**: Under `SystemProductName`, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
 	-  For Intel i7: `MacBookPro10,1`